 Mendix derives the input/output formats for XML import/export and for calling SOAP/XML web services by interpreting XML Schema Definition (XSD) files.
-When you import an XML schema (.xsd file) or web service definition (.wsdl file) using the Mendix Business Modeler, you might get a dialog that contains warning messages about unsupported constructs.
-This is because currently Mendix does not support XSD in its entirety.
+When you import an XML schema (.xsd file) or web service definition (.wsdl file) using the Mendix Desktop Modeler, you might get a dialog that contains warning messages about unsupported constructs.
+This is because currently Mendix does not support the entire XSD standard.
 The mapping in Mendix is based on entities and attributes, and some XSD constructs do not lend themselves easily for this format.
+The following table shows which XSD constructs are supported in Mendix.

-There are two kinds of XML mappings in Mendix: XML-to-domain mapping, which translates XML data to Mendix objects, and domain-to-XML mapping, which does the opposite.
-XML-to-domain mappings are used when importing XML files using the ‘Import XML’ activity in microflows, and for processing the response of a web service call.
-Domain-to-XML mappings are used for exporting XML files in microflows and for generating the XML for the request of a web service call.
+There are two kinds of XML mappings in Mendix: import mapping, which translates XML data to Mendix objects, and export mapping, which does the opposite.
+Import mappings are used when importing XML files using the ‘Import XML’ activity in microflows, and for processing the response of a web service call.
+Export mappings are used for exporting XML files in microflows and for generating the XML for the request of a web service call.

-XML-to-domain mappings support almost all XSD constructs.
-In the mapping editor, you can check elements that can occur in the XML according to the XSD and then define a mapping to Mendix objects for those elements.
+In the mapping editor for import mappings, you can check elements that can occur in the XML according to the XSD and then define a mapping to Mendix objects for those elements.
 It does not matter much how often or in which order elements occur; whenever an element occurs, the corresponding mapping for that element is applied.

-Domain-to-XML mappings are a bit more complicated.
-The XML that is generated using such a mapping must strictly adhere to the XSD specification.
+XML generated using export mappings must strictly adhere to the XSD specification.
 This means that the XML tags that are generated by the mapping must be in the exact order that the XSD specifies.
-As the mapping is based on the Mendix domain model (i.e., objects), currently only a subset of all possible XSD constructs is supported.

 Elements and Types